darklife/darkriscv/README.md

 - fusesoc run --target=qmtech_artix7_a35 darklife:darkriscv:darksocv

 At this moment, not all boards are really supported yet.
+Supported boards are:

+- Colorlight i9
+- Colorlight i5
+- Lattice iCE40 Devkit
+- QMtech Artix 7 (Vivado)

 ## Creating a RISCV from scratch